DigitalPublishingToolkit/NN09/md/10Rules.md

 ‘Encryption works.
-Properly implemented strong crypto systems are one of the few things that you can rely on,’[^20] Edward Snowden said in a Q&A session organized by leading British newspaper *The Guardian*.
+Properly implemented strong crypto systems are one of the few things that you can rely on,’[^20] Edward Snowden said in a Q&A session organized by *The Guardian*.
 Of all the fragile strategies of data control, strong encryption is probably the least objectionable.
 End-to-end encryption does not require you to trust an external service provider, or even the state, to protect your